 Easy to intermediate

-3. Pre-drill 2 holes on each end of the 24-inch pieces, about 3/4″ from the edge.
+3. Drill two holes on each end of the 24-inch pieces, about ¾ inch from the edge.
 This will position the screws to go into the center of the cut side of the 21-inch pieces.

-5. Repeat STEP 4 five more times.
-This will give you a total of 6 frames.
+5. Repeat step 4 five more times.
+This will give you a total of six frames.
 These six frames will stack on top of each other, creating your box.

-6. Place one of the 2″ x 2″ x 33″ stud pieces to the inside corner of one of the frames.
+6. Place one of the 2-inch by 2-inch by 33-inch stud pieces to the inside corner of one of the frames.
 This frame will be the base (or the bottom floor) of the box.

-7. Pre-drill two holes on the outside of this frame, so they align with the stud you placed in the corner of the frame.
+7. Drill two holes on the outside of this frame so they align with the stud you placed in the corner of the frame.
 Here, the screws will anchor the stud into the corner of the frame in two spots.

 9. Slip one of the other frames onto the base frame, with the four “legs” being on the inside.
 These two “floors” will be the area we will plant in.
 Note: If you wish to dig into the ground to plant your seed potatoes, you can omit this step for now.
 I simply chose to start the potatoes inside the box, rather than digging into the ground below the box.

 11. Prepare the soil at the base of the box.
 You can use your existing soil if it has good drainage and has some organic matter already in it.
-Otherwise, potting soil, compost, or finely-chopped mulch can be added.
-I used a mix that was about 40% compost, 40% chopped leaves, straw and grass clippings, and 20% existing soil.
-I filled the “bottom two floors” with the mix, almost to the top edge of the frame.
+Otherwise, potting soil, compost, or finely chopped mulch can be added.
+I used a mix that was about 40% compost; 40% chopped leaves, straw, and grass clippings; and 20% existing soil.
+I filled the bottom two frames with the mix, almost to the top edge.

-12. Plant the seed potatoes about 3″-4″ deep, and cover with soil.
+12. Plant the seed potatoes about 3 to 4 inches deep, and cover with soil.
 I added a thin layer of larger leaves as a mulch.